Verizon is sending free phones to certain customers - NewsBreak

 The wireless company is sending new 4G LTE phones to customers still on Verizon’s 3G network.

-Verizon plans to shut down its 3G network at the end of the year, which means those 3G devices will no longer make or receive calls.Apple to roll out lockdown feature for digital threats
+Verizon plans to shut down its 3G network at the end of the year, which means those 3G devices will no longer make or receive calls.Apple to roll out ‘lockdown’ feature in fall systems update

 According to Verizon’s support page , the company will automatically activate sent devices after 30 days.
 If a customer doesn’t want the new phone, they can call customer support and ask to “decline the free phone for CDMA Sunset.”